Burnside999/SmokeNet/README.md

 - Checkpoints: best/last weights auto-saved to `outputs/weights/`.
 - Visualizations: accuracy plots under `outputs/figures/`.

+## Extensibility
+- **Plug-and-play models**: Add a new `BaseTemporalModel` subclass under `smokenet/models/` (e.g., `transformer.py`) and register it inside `MODEL_REGISTRY` in `smokenet/models/__init__.py`.
+Once registered, select it via `model.name` in the config without touching the rest of the pipeline.
+- **Configuration-first**: Hyperparameters, feature flags (e.g., `enable_fuel_classification`), and data settings live in YAML so new experiments can be driven by config overrides instead of code edits.

+## License
+SmokeNet is released under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code (including in commercial products) provided you retain the copyright and license notice in derivative works.
+Contributions are welcome under the same terms.

 ## Citation
 If you build upon SmokeNet, please cite the repository and your configuration to ensure reproducibility.

+## Acknowledgments
+This project benefited from the code implementation ideas and documentation writing suggestions provided by [OpenAI Codex](https://chatgpt.com/codex).
+We would like to express our sincere thanks.

 ---